LUXER ONE BLOG

 Options for package rooms or locker additions during busy periods.

-How Smart Lockers Transform University Mailrooms
+How Package Lockers Transform University Mailrooms

-Smart locker systems have quickly become the gold standard for university package management because they address the core challenges campuses face today.
+Package locker systems have quickly become the gold standard for university package management because they address the core challenges campuses face today.

 • The mailroom now accommodates 200-250 packages per day easily